-Tier 5 members with 20 or more years of service credit who are terminated/resign from employment prior to age 50 for any reason other than disability, are eligible for a deferred service pension.
+Tier 6 members with 20 or more years of service credit who terminate employment prior to age 50 for any reason other than disability, are eligible for a deferred service pension.
 To receive this benefit, you must leave your contributions in the Plan and make an irrevocable election within three years of your termination date.

-A deferred pension is calculated in the same manner as a regular service pension using the lower Tier 3 pension percentages.
+A deferred pension is calculated in the same manner as a regular service pension using the Tier 3 pension percentages.
 Approximately six weeks before your 50th birthday, LAFPP will contact you to begin the pension application process to have your pension approved by the Board of Fire and Police Pension Commissioners immediately following your 50th birthday.
 After you apply for a deferred pension, it is important that you keep your address and email information updated with LAFPP.

-If you die after you are terminated from employment but before you turn age 50, your qualified survivor(s) will not receive a survivor's pension.
-Instead, your designated beneficiary will receive a refund of your contributions plus interest.
+If you die after you terminate employment but before you turn age 50, your qualified survivor(s) will not receive a survivor's pension.
+Instead, your designated beneficiary will receive a refund of your member contributions plus interest.

-Tier 3 Basic Retirement Formula (used to calculate Deferred Pension)
+Tier 3 Basic Retirement Formula (used to calculate the Deferred Pension)

-Final Average Salary x Years of Service Percentage = Pension Amount
+Final Average Salary X Years of Service Percentage = Pension Amount